 As our loved ones get older, they may find that it becomes more difficult to take care of themselves.
 It is important to keep an eye on their health, financial stability, and overall wellbeing.
 You can help your loved ones age with grace by ensuring that their future needs are taken care of today.
-At Heritage Law Office of Wisconsin, our elder law legal team can help you with all of your planning needs.
+At Heritage Law Office of Wisconsin, Minnesota, and California, our elder law legal team can help you with all of your planning needs.
 Whether you need assistance applying for Medicaid or want to make sure that all of your loved one's estate planning documents are in order, we are here to help.
 Call us today at 414-253-8500 to learn more.

 Long-Term Care Planning